Why should we go with River Riders?

 Potomac River at Point Of Rocks - White Water Tubing trips

-Our requirement is 10 - 12 years and about 5 feet tall for whitewater tubing to effectively reach the water to steer and paddle yourself; and 4 years and 30 lbs for flat water tubing.
-These are just recommendations, and decisions will have to be made by the participants as to individual suitability.
+For white water tubing, our requirement is 10 – 12 years and about 5 feet tall to effectively reach the water to steer and paddle yourself; for flat water tubing, riders should be at least 4 years and 30 lbs.

 We always reserve the right to change these ages if river conditions warrant it.